Fusion-Power-Plant-Framework/bluemira/documentation/bluemira/source/geometry/geometry.rst

 * a `BluemiraFace`:

-    A BluemiraFace object is defined by its boundary that must to be a closed BluemiraWire.
+    A BluemiraFace object is defined by its boundary that must be a closed BluemiraWire.
 If a list of BlumiraWire (with more than one wire) is given, the first wire is used as outer boundary of the face, while the others are considered as face holes.